 “Coopers Hotel” at 282 Exhibition Street.
 Originally built as a hotel for James Cooper in the 1850s, but later delicensed.
 The building served as a Mission building, a home for girls, and later a post office before being reopened as a hotel.

 Major archeological digs were conducted in the area in 1988 and 2002.
 Many of the objects uncovered are on display at Museum Victoria in a recreated “Little Lon” streetscape.

-Above from Wikipedia’s Little Lon
+-Wikipedia’s Little Lon

 THE WELFARE HISTORY OF MELBOURNE’S ‘SLUMLAND’ – ‘LITTLE LON’ AND LITTLE BOURKE